micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/benchmarking/index.md

    target binary benchmarking.

 The SB (Shadow Builder) is meant to be as transparent as possible for the user.
 And if the benchmarking is not activated, it should be bypassed.
-Get appropriate sources

 The SB is in charge of getting the path/git repository to the source code that needs to be benchmarking.
 The benchmarking.
 The sources are specified by the user in the benchmarking configuration file.
-Injecting code

 In order to inject code, there are some tools that allow this.
 CLang AST tool will allow to inject some code.